Economics Class 12 Syllabus

 Meaning of full employment and involuntary unemployment.

-Unit 8: Government Budget and the Economy
+Unit 4: Government Budget and the Economy

 Government budget - meaning, objectives and components.

 Classification of receipts - revenue receipts and capital receipts;

-Unit 9: Balance of Payments
+Unit 5: Balance of Payments

 Balance of payments account - meaning and components;

 Foreign exchange rate - meaning of fixed and flexible rates and managed floating.